 One of the side dishes we will offer I found from the weekly column of a local chef, Sanford D'Amato, who is a James Beard award winner and the owner of one of the finest restaurants in Milwaukee - Sanford.
 My husband surprised me with a 25th wedding anniversary party at Sanford with all our closest friends in attendance.
-What a memorial evening!
-I still have the souvenir menu.
+A fun and delicious evening!
 I also had the pleasure of taking French conversation classes with Sandy D'Amato and his wife, Angie, years ago when they were preparing to take a trip to France.
-Friendly and nice :) His column reflects his personality.
+Friendly and nice :) His column reflects his witty personality.

-The recipe for sauteed potatoes that I found in D'Amato's column sounded like it would be the perfect compliment to the steaks we are preparing.
+The recipe for sauteed potatoes that I found in D'Amato's column sounded like it would be the perfect compliment to the steaks we plan on serving.
 I did a little 'test run' tonight and they are wonderful!
 So simple and yet so flavorful.

 The potatoes are par-boiled and then sauteed in a very hot pan in a single layer until crisy.
 Green onions and garlic are added during the last two minutes and the parsley added during the last minute.

 Sautéed Potatoes with Green Onions and ParsleyRecipe Courtesy of Sanford D’Amato